-Although the economy is slowly recovering and Tbilisi is well set up for tourists, traveling outside of the capital is not so easy.
-As a traveler you must be very up-to-date with the current situation with Russia.
+Although the economy is slowly recovering and Tbilisi is well set up for tourists, travelling outside of the capital is not so easy.
+As a traveller you must be very up-to-date with the current situation with Russia.
 Separatist terrorism means that landmines and kidnappings are not unusual along the border.
 Do not travel alone or after dark, however, this should not deter you from visiting this cultural and gastronomic gem.

 For up to date currency information, check the Currency Converter.

 The currency in Georgia is the Lari, but US dollars and Russian rubles are also useful to have on you.
 They can be exchanged in shops in the larger cities.
 Traveler’s checks and credit cards are useless.